BenchLabs/bench-technology-handbook/how-were-organized.md

 ### Product Engineering

-The Product Engineering team owns and develops our client applications and the internal tools for our operations teams.
-This team is the largest component in Bench's investment in product innovation.
-Functionally, the group has two tracks: **Focus** and **Flex**.

-#### Focus

-The Focus track works in build cycles based on the model described in [Shape Up](https://basecamp.com/shapeup/webbook).
+The Product Engineering group works in build cycles based on the model described in [Shape Up](https://basecamp.com/shapeup/webbook).
 This system optimizes for two things.
 First, it ensures that that what we're working on _right now_ aligns with Bench's strategy.
 Second, it ensures the creation of value on a regular cadence—projects aren't allowed to take longer than the build cycle.
 How it works:

 Every 8ish weeks the Product team (in collaboration with Engineering and Design) submits pitches for projects for the coming cycle, and senior leaders bet on the ones that they believe will have the biggest impact for our clients.
 The engineers (in collaboration with Product and Design) then spend 6 focused weeks on the projects that were chosen, and deliver the maximum value that we can within this timeframe.
 This is followed by 2 weeks of cooldown to handle the various maintenance, refactors, and improvements that have been tabled for the previous six weeks.
 If a project isn't finished, it can be re-bet upon in the coming cycle.

-#### Flex

-The Flex track is the KTLO/Support function of the Product Engineering Group (See [How we invest our time](how-we-invest-our-time.md)).
-The Flex track works closely with BAS (Bench App Support) and BizTech to handle the issues, outages, and stakeholder requests that come our way during a cycle and its cooldown.
-In effect, the Flex track makes the Focus track _possible_ by absorbing the myriad distractions the team needs to deal with during a cycle.
-The number of engineers on the Flex track scales based on total number of clients, a proxy for business complexity.
+For a deeper dive on this process, check out [this post on our blog](https://medium.com/lifeatbench/how-we-build-product-at-bench-a095d7f62872).

 ### Design